Bar89bas/sql-Challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

 Conclusion:
-Based on the established foreign and primary keys with the six different entities and linking entities has helped to answer the given research questions.
+Based on the established foreign and primary keys with the six different entities and linking those entities has answered the given research questions.